Forensic Science BSc (Hons) with foundation year

 Modules

-The third year will build on your knowledge gained from previous years by exploring the role of forensic science on a global and international scale.
+The final year will build on your knowledge gained from previous years by exploring the role of forensic science on a global and international scale.
 Current and future techniques will be considered in relation to a variety of industries to allow you wider opportunities for career development.
 You will further develop research skills by undertaking a research project and will also produce a prosecution file culminating in a mock trial, thus providing a capstone experience to the course in a 'crime scene to court' module.

 Modules